nimblehq/infrastructure-templates/CONTRIBUTING.md

 ### Prerequisites

 - Node.js 12.0.0 or higher
-- NPM is preferred to use with this project, but you can use Yarn as well and don't commit the `yarn.lock` file to the repository
+- NPM is preferred to use with this project

 ### Install dependencies